Radiofax valve logo

 The Peak Deviation Meter and Chart Recorder

 Another product we developed was a peak-capturing chart recorder, with moving styli pressing down on pressure sensitive sprocketed paper to produce black traces.
-In the days before computer waterfall displays this was the first time such images had been seen.
+In the days before digital waterfall displays this was the first time such images had been seen.

 With independent transmission providers prohibited and no Ofcom in 1977, the BBC and IBA more or less regulated themselves within their own sub-bands.
 Initially, the IBA were rather inclined to dismiss these alarming charts as unimportant.